YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 CHALLENGES IN ACQUISITION FINANCING

-Interest rates have the ability to make or break a transaction - so the business capital needed to acquire the business must come with a commensurate interest rate that makes sense regarding repayment and the ability of the business to grow and scale going forward.
-Because of the variety of business lenders that can facilitate acquisition loan rates will vary considerably.
+Interest rates can make or break a transaction, so the business capital needed to acquire the business must come with a commensurate interest rate that makes sense regarding repayment and the ability of the business to grow and scale going forward.

-Certain lenders may also place restrictions on future borrowing, as well as require specific balance sheet ratios and loan covenants to be in place - Some of those might impact future borrowing around asses or may in some cases restrict growth to a certain degree.
-Purchasing the shares of a business via a ' share sale ' also comes with a level of risk around future liabilities.
+Some of those might impact future borrowing around asses or may, in some cases, restrict growth to a certain degree.
+Purchasing the shares of a business via a ' share sale ' also comes with a risk around future liabilities.

 CONCLUSION - BUYOUT AND ACQUISITION FINANCE SOLUTIONS

-It's no secret that there are numerous advantages to buying a business with a business acquisition loan - Many of the assets of the business such as commercial real estate ( if applicable), Inventories and fixed equipment can minimize overall business credit risk - In some cases, even intellectual property and goodwill can be part of the optimal financing structure of the business purchase.
+Many of the business's assets, such as commercial real estate ( if applicable), Inventories, and fixed equipment, can minimize overall business credit risk.
+In some cases, even intellectual property and goodwill can be part of the optimal financing structure for the business purchase.

-Many Canadian business financing solutions can be used post-acquisition to fund day-to-day growth needs such as equipment financing/equipment leasing, and revolving lines of credit to fund day-to-day operations are available.
-Depending on the credit quality and size of a business purchase most loans can be achieved within a reasonable turnaround time.
+Many Canadian business financing solutions can be used post-acquisition to fund day-to-day growth needs, such as equipment financing/leasing, and revolving lines of credit to fund day-to-day operations are available.

-Speak to 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor with a track record of business finance success who can help you purchase of a business with solid business acquisition financing that meets your needs.
+Call 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor with a track record of business finance success who can help you purchase of a business with solid business acquisition financing that meets your needs.

 FAQ: FREQUENTLY ASKED QUESTIONS / PEOPLE ALSO ASK / MORE INFORMATION